Milestone-Proposal:Parametron, 1954

 Design Complexity

-The Parametron's design was intricate and required a deep understanding of non-linear dynamics and resonance phenomena.
+The parametron's design was intricate and required a deep understanding of non-linear dynamics and resonance phenomena.
 This complexity made the design and construction of practical Parametron circuits challenging.
 Researchers had to overcome the difficulties of designing circuits that could maintain stability and reliability under varying operational conditions.

 Thermal Management